Social network analysis: Segmentation

+Fairness

+The inequality of social networks has long attracted attention from sociologists and economists, but fairness considerations have only recently gained traction within the design of social network analysis methods.
+Since the early 2020s, fairness-aware approaches have been proposed for selected social network analysis tasks, including link prediction, influence maximization, and PageRank.
+However, fairness remains underexplored and lacks clear definitions across many other core problems, such as influence blocking, community detection, centrality ranking, anomaly detection, and network anonymization..

 Modelling and visualization of networks

 Different characteristics of social networks.
 A, B, and C show varying centrality and density of networks; panel D shows network closure, i.e., when two actors, tied to a common third actor, tend to also form a direct tie between them.
 Panel E represents two actors with different attributes (e.g., organizational affiliation, beliefs, gender, education) who tend to form ties.
 Panel F consists of two types of ties: friendship (solid line) and dislike (dashed line).
 In this case, two actors being friends both dislike a common third (or, similarly, two actors that dislike a common third tend to be friends).

 Visual representation of social networks is important to understand the network data and convey the result of the analysis.
 Numerous methods of visualization for data produced by social network analysis have been presented.
 Many of the analytic software have modules for network visualization.
 The data is explored by displaying nodes and ties in various layouts and attributing colors, size, and other advanced properties to nodes.
 Visual representations of networks may be a powerful method for conveying complex information.
 Still, care should be taken in interpreting node and graph properties from visual displays alone, as they may misrepresent structural properties better captured through quantitative analyses.